microsoft/BotBuilder-V3/dev-portal-channels-faq.md

 ## Telegram

-* Bots on Telegram only receive messages if they are mentioned (due to Telegram behaviour)
+* By default, bots on Telegram only receive messages if they are mentioned (due to Telegram privacy setting).
+To have them see all messages use the @BotFather account to configure the bot's /setprivacy setting
+* In order to register a bot on Telegram, the developer account registering the bot has to FIRST have isntalled the Telegram client on some machine.
+It won't work if the account is an SMS only account.

 ## Email